cashapp/nostrino/RELEASING.md

     git commit -am "Prepare for release $RELEASE_VERSION." git tag -a nostrino-$RELEASE_VERSION -m "Version $RELEASE_VERSION" git push && git push --tags
-    # Then create PR and merge it
+    gh pr create -f && gh pr merge --auto --squash
     ```

-6. Trigger the "Publish a release" action manually.
-This will publish to
+6. Wait until the PR created above is merged, then trigger the "Publish a release" action manually.
-[Sonatype Nexus](https://oss.sonatype.org/), closing and releasing the artifact automatically to
+This will publish to [Sonatype Nexus](https://oss.sonatype.org/), closing and releasing the artifact
-promote it to Maven Central.
-Note that it can take 10 to 30 minutes or more for the artifacts to
+automatically to promote it to Maven Central.
+Note that it can take 10 to 30 minutes or more for the
-appear on Maven Central.
+artifacts to appear on Maven Central.

 7. Checkout `main` branch and pull the latest changes